openflighthpc/concertim-ansible-playbook/ansible/README.md

 This directory contains ansible playbooks to build a vanilla MIA and configure it.

+The instructions here will work for version `revival-11`, you're milage may vary with other versions.

 ## Prerequisites

 * An Ubuntu 22.04 (jammy) machine with at least 4GiB of memory and at least 2